Erik ten Hag’s ultimate goal leaves Manchester United far away in their four-year plan

 “You have to assess the situation and still we are a work in progress,” he added.
 “We have made the choice to sign young players, like last year [Rasmus] Hojlund, like this year Zirkzee and Leny Yoro, players who we believe in in this moment and also for the future.”

 But it does prompt the question of when the future arrives; of when Ten Hag’s United should be judged.
-By any measure, £600m represents an extraordinary outlay.
+By any measure, £600m represents an extraordinary spend.
 The wisdom of the last batch of signings remains to be determined.
 But the first tranche included the £86m misfit Antony and the ageing Casemiro, neither in the team now.
 For the Brazilian, like many another over the last decade, an entire United career could come with them in transition.

-His predecessors have been sustained by evidence of evolution in the past and spells when United could legitimately be called works in progress.
+His predecessors have been sustained by evidence of evolution in the past and spells when United could legitimately be called a work in progress.
 Yet whenever they reached a point where they were expected to advance again, they instead regressed.
 Now they are looking for signs they will reach the desired destination.

 His most celebrated predecessor, however, became an advertisement for patience, an indication a seemingly endless time in transition can take them on the road to glory.
-The most infamously incorrect banner in United’s history read: “Three years of excuses and it’s still crap, ta ra Fergie”.
+The most infamously incorrect banner in United’s history read: “Three years of excuses and it’s still crap, ta ra Fergie.”

-Sir Alex Ferguson proved the exception to many a rule, though.
+Alex Ferguson proved the exception to many a rule, though.
 And if it is scarcely a fair appraisal of Ten Hag’s reign to suggest it has consisted of two years of excuses or that it is all crap, the longer United linger in transition, the more urgent the question is of whether they can trade mediocrity for magnificence under him.

 Join our commenting forum